emmanueljs1/nbe/NbE.lagda.md

 well typed in the context `Γ`

-Defining this operation is actually a little tricky in Agda, because the language requires that all code that is written be terminating.
+Defining this operation is actually a little tricky in Agda, because the language requires all code that is written to be terminating.
 The typical definition of the application of a substitution `σ` is not obviously terminating, so we will need to first introduce renaming.